fsalber/warriorjs/docs/unit-api.md

 title: Unit API
 ---

-You can call methods on a unit to gather information about it.
+You can call methods on a unit you sensed to gather information about it.

 Here are the various methods that are available to you: